What Is a Delaware Contractor License Bond?

 Not all contractors in the state have to get bonded in order to obtain their Delaware contractor license.
 However, some cities and counties do require contractors to obtain a surety bond.

-General contractors, subcontractors, and minor renovations contractors in Newark need to post contractor license bonds in an amount set by the City of Newark that depends on the license type.
+In the City of Newark, general contractors, subcontractors, and minor renovations contractors need to post license bonds.
+Bond amounts vary from $10,000 to $200,000 and depend on the license type.
 The bond guarantees you will follow the city’s Construction Codes, as well as federal and state regulations.

-Plumbers and contractors working on public streets, sidewalks and curbs in the City of Wilmington also need to get bonded with the city authorities.
+In the City of Wilmington, plumbers and contractors working on public streets, sidewalks and curbs also need to get bonded with the city authorities.

-In the New Castle County, Class A, B, C and U contractors, as well as master HVACR contractors, master plumbers, sewer and drainage cleaners, decorative appliance contractors, outside utility contractors, and third party inspectors all need a license bond.
-They have to provide it to the county authorities.
+In New Castle County, Class A, B, C and U contractors, as well as master HVACR contractors, master plumbers, sewer and drainage cleaners, decorative appliance contractors, outside utility contractors, and third party inspectors all need a license bond.
 The bond ensures your compliance with the New Castle County Building Code, as well as with state and federal laws.
+Bond amounts vary between $10,000 and $200,000.

 Non-residential contractors who want to conduct their activities in Delaware need to get bonded as well.
 They have to provide a bond in an amount equal to 6% of the project value of the work they want to execute.